 Terrorism is not the only threat to port security in the modern age.
 Encroachment by any number of people is becoming a more frequent problem for port sites around the world.
-Thousands of unauthorised incursions happen every year, whether it is for criminal purposes or just someone looking for a shortcut home.
+Thousands of unauthorised incursions happen every year, whether for criminal purposes or just someone looking for a shortcut home.
 This is why you need to make sure that your security fencing is up to the job.

-Port security fencing needs to support detection, surveillance and assessment of any potential security threats in conjunction with other security measures such as CCTV and intrusion detection technology.
+Port security fencing needs to support detection, surveillance and assessment of potential security threats in conjunction with other security measures such as CCTV and intrusion detection technology.